Leica M10-P vs Sony A6500

 The M10-P can be obtained in two different colors (black, silver), while the A6500 is only available in black.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (28 percent) than the Leica M10-P. Moreover, the A6500 is markedly lighter (31 percent) than the M10-P. It is noteworthy in this context that the A6500 is splash and dust-proof, while the M10-P does not feature any corresponding weather-sealing.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (28 percent) than the Leica M10-P. Moreover, the A6500 is markedly lighter (31 percent) than the M10-P. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M10-P) and the Sony E-Mount Lens Catalog (A6500).